 Schlage Lock’s Remediation

 The City of San Francisco approved the Schlage Lock development, a residential development of 1,679 housing units, which has parallel environmental issues as the former railyard portion of the Baylands site – where housing is being proposed.
 Similar to the Baylands, the Schlage Lock project required approval from various regulatory agencies of the proposed Remedial Action Plan, which outlines the approved methods for site cleanup.
-The successful cleanup included:
+The cleanup program includes:

 .
 Treating ~15,000 cubic yards of soil contaminated with VOCs by aeration